The quantum query complexity of certification: Algorithm

 Solving this recurrence gives

 and

 as claimed. \end{proof}

 Of course, we cannot actually assume that $A_1$ never makes a verification error, but we can nevertheless obtain a zero-error algorithm for $b$-certification as follows.
+First of all, if $A_1$ outputs a certificate, then the certificate is guaranteed to be correct.
+Thus, a verification error can only result in $A_1$ not finding a certificate (and, possibly, going into an infinite loop while searching for a certificate in the wrong subtree).

-Fix some sufficiently large constant $c$.
-Run $A_b$ on the input; if it does not halt after $ck(1+k {\log d}/{\sqrt{d}})d^{(k+1)/2}$ queries (for $b=0$) or $ck(1+k {\log d}/{\sqrt{d}}) d^{k/2}$ queries (for $b=1$), then restart.
+To handle the possibility of a verification error causing $A_1$ to run forever, fix some sufficiently large constant $c$.
+Run $A_b$ on the input; if it does not halt after $ck(1+k {\log d}/{\sqrt{d}})d^{(k+1)/2}$ queries (for $b=0$) or $ck(1+k {\log d}/{\sqrt{d}}) d^{k/2}$ queries (for $b=1$), restart $A_1$.
 The probability that one or more verifications fail during each trial is $O((\log^2 n)/n)$, since the error probability of each verification is at most $1/n^2$, and the total number of verifications per trial is at most the total number of queries, which is upper bounded by $O(n \log^2 n)$.
-If a failure occurs during a given trial, then the algorithm will either output a correct certificate or will not terminate during that trial.
-Thus we only expect $O(1)$ repetitions to be required before the process terminates with a correct certificate, and we obtain an unconditional zero-error quantum algorithm with an expected running time given by \lem{querycomplexity}.
+Thus only the expected number of $O(1)$ repetitions of $A_1$ are required before the process terminates with a correct certificate.
+This gives a zero-error quantum algorithm with an expected running time given by \lem{querycomplexity}, with no assumptions about verification errors.